Course Syllabus

 How the Outcomes Will Be Assessed

 While you may not be tested on everything you learn in this course, the instructor will be assessing your mastery of all of these learning outcomes.
 The general types of assessments used to measure these outcomes may include selected response tests, such as multiple-choice, true-false, matching, and fill-in-the-blank questions.
 You may also be asked to complete essays or other writing assignments.
-At times, the instructor may assess your performance of a skill or they may assess products you create using particular skills.
+At times, the instructor may assess your performance of a skill, or they may assess products you create using particular skills.
 In addition, the instructor may engage in personal communication with you to determine how well you understand the course content.

 This course has been designed to ensure that the assessment methods used are appropriate ways to measure the learning outcomes.
 You won’t be taught one thing and then tested on something else.
 Also, every effort has been made to use fair criteria in grading and administering the assessments.
 If you ever think an assessment will not or has not given you a fair chance to show your mastery of the course outcomes, talk with your instructor.
 He or she will be happy to talk with you and negotiate an alternative assessment that is fair to you, as well as to all the other members of the class.